 The company then spend $3 million on a distribution center designed by Cook.
 The center took tapes from the distributors, repackaged them in plastic cases, coded them, and sorted them by category.
 With this new system, they could stock these stores quicker and easier, allowing new stores to be prepared in eight hours (with everything from the movies themselves, toilet paper, signage, and everything else.)
 At this rate, three stores could be loaded in 24 hours.
 This would become the key to Blockbuster’s growth.

 The video rental industry is a text-book definition of a business having a bottom-line hinging on demographics.
 For example, let’s create a fictional town called “Andover” and say you open a video store there.
 Andover has a demographic that’s largely male and between the ages of 25-44.
 The most popular genre among that group is Action, so, you could be potentially alienating the major demographic simply by stocking more of Against All Odds rather than Return of the Jedi.
-While Sam Wade took a more organic approach to this issue, Cook had a background in data and focused on the information that the stores generated, which jump-started the company.
+While Sam Wade took a more organic approach to this issue, Cook relied on his background in data and focused on information generated by the stores, which was a revolutionary jump-start for the company.

 The only problem was that they could deliver a store a day easily, but they couldn’t finance that many.
 They realized that Blockbuster’s ‘superstore’ format wasn’t exclusive, so they needed to move fast.